This section examines the truth about vaccines, their safety and reliability.

-Quite recently, I saw an article in New Scientist which said that the two most important achievements in public health over the centuries were, first, clean water, and second, vaccinations.
-I would agree.
+An article in New Scientist said that the two most important achievements in public health over the centuries were, first, clean water, and second, vaccinations.
+I agree.

 Ever since 1Edward Jenner inoculated a boy with material from cowpox (vaccinia) to protect him against smallpox (variola) in 1796, there have been scares and disinformation about vaccines.
 Misinformation is incorrect information that is usually imparted by mistake and without malice.
 Disinformation is incorrect information that is intended to mislead.
 At least that distinction is my definition but the Oxford English Dictionary is more ambivalent.
-The contemporary cartoonist James Gilray portrayed cows spurting from the bodies of those who were immunised but the procedure became accepted and in 1977 the World Health Organisation was able to announce that smallpox had been completely eradicated from the world.
-Man is the only species to be affected and so there is no animal reservoir.
-It is still held in two laboratories, one in the USA and one in Russia and it retains its potential as a biological weapon.2Smallpox as a biological weapon There is pressure to destroy these two final stocks3Nature News but also strong voices to keep them.4Smallpox should be saved (also in Nature)
+The contemporary cartoonist James Gilray portrayed cows spurting from the bodies of those who were immunised but the procedure became accepted.

 Strictly speaking, vaccination means immunisation with vaccinia against smallpox, but it has grown to be synonymous with any immunisation.
-Immunisation is usually a procedure that is performed on healthy people and therefore it should have a very high level of safety.
+Immunisation is usually a procedure that is performed on healthy people, and so it must have a very high level of safety.
 It is important to emphasise that the diseases that we immunise against are serious and important and any risk of a vaccine must be weighed against the risk of acquiring the disease and the danger associated with that disease.

 There are two basic reasons for immunisation.
 The first is to protect the individual against the disease.
 The second is to create a society with sufficient immunity that the disease is not endemic.
 This is called herd immunity and it requires a high uptake of the vaccine.